-Albany Gastroenterology Consultants is pleased to offer telehealth appointments through Zoom, allowing new and existing patients to consult with our team of providers via secure virtual visits – from the comfort and safety of your home.
+Albany Gastroenterology Consultants is pleased to offer telehealth appointments through Zoom, allowing patients to consult with our team of providers via secure virtual visits – from the comfort and safety of your home.

 While telehealth appointments cannot fully replace the need for in-person care and treatment, it does provide flexibility for patients and their caregivers – especially during the COVID19 pandemic.